rikhuijzer/fx/README.md

 ## Features

-- 🚀 Small footprint (requires only a few MB of memory).
+- 🚀 Low costs due to small footprint (only a few MB of memory are required).
-- 📱 Mobile-friendly interface to allow publishing posts from mobile devices.
+- 📝 Write posts in Markdown.
-- 📝 Markdown support.
+- 📱 Publish and edit from mobile device.
-- 🔒 Backup your site as plain text files (to have useful diffs in Git).
+- 🔒 Backup your site to plain text files.

 ## Background